sanfinity-Iot/openremote/User-Guide:-Connecting-to-KNX.md

    * Type: `KNX`
 6. Click `Add attribute` and then expand the new attribute (using button on the right of the attribute) then configure the Attribute configuration by setting/adding configuration items as follows:
    * KNX gateway host: `http://192.163.1.2`
-   * You can configure the gateway by adding a new configuration item, by selecting it from the list: 'KNX gateway host', 'KNX gateway port', 'KNX local bus address', 'KNX local host', or 'KNX use NAT' **(do not forget to click on 'Add item' for custom items)**.
+   * You can configure the gateway by adding a new configuration item, by selecting it from the list: `KNX gateway host`, `KNX gateway port`, `KNX local bus address`, `KNX local host`, or `KNX use NAT` **(do not forget to click on 'Add item' for custom items)**.
 7. Click `Save asset` at bottom of the screen

-You now have a KNX protocol Agent to communicate with your own KNX Gateway as long as you have an internet connection and an attribute will be linked.
+You now have a KNX protocol Agent to communicate with your own KNX Gateway.

-The attribute status is DISCONNECTED until a KNX Gateway is really available on the provided base URL, with the correct configuration.
+The protocol connection status is `DISCONNECTED` until a KNX Gateway is really available on the provided base URL, with the correct configuration.

 ## Configuring your KNX Gateway ##